DarkKnight2000/raylib-c-template/README.md

 - Includes raylib.
 No need to install anything.
 Makes it easy to update raylib without breaking other projects

 - Obj files are created in a separate folder to keep the working tree clean
 - Incremental building.
-Build only compilation units that are changed
+Build only compilation units that changed ( dependency tracking with `.d` files )
 - Separate build directories based on version and platform
 - Tested on Windows for Desktop, Web and Android platforms.
 Uses Makefiles from raylib repo with some modifications, so it should work for other platforms also
-- Includes a Makefile.Reset file which recompiles raylib to required platform.
-Useful when switching and testing between different platforms (same code is moved to the default Makefile, call the recipe `rebuild` with `PLATFORM=PLATFORM_{}` to rebuild raylib library)
+- Includes a `rebuild` recipe to build raylib to the required platform.
+For eg. `make rebuild PLATFORM=PLATFORM_WEB` will rebuild raylib library to WEB platform

 ## Intial Setup